Microscopic Derivation of Ginzburg-Landau Theory and the BCS Critical Temperature Shift in a Weak Homogeneous Magnetic Field: Introduction and Main Results

 For any admissible BCS state $\Gamma$, we define the Bardeen--Cooper--Schrieffer free energy functional (in the following: BCS functional) at temperature $T\geq 0$ by

 with the von Neumann entropy per unit volume $S(\Gamma)= - \Tr [\Gamma \ln(\Gamma)]$ and the chemical potential $\mu\in \Rbb$.
 The particles interact via a two-body potential $V \in L^{\nicefrac 32}(\Rbb^3) + L_{\varepsilon}^{\infty}(\mathbb{R}^3)$.
+The condition on $V$ guarantees that it is relatively form bounded with respect to the Laplacian and implies that $\FBCS$ is bounded from below.
 Furthermore, we introduced center-of-mass and relative coordinates $X = \frac{x+y}{2}$ and $r = x-y$.
 Here and in the following, we abuse notation slightly by writing $\alpha(X,r)\equiv \alpha(x,y)$. \begin{bem} We opt for the above set-up because the solution of the problem for the constant magnetic field already contains the main difficulties of the case of a general magnetic field.
 This is related to the fact that the vector potential of any magnetic field with non-zero flux through the unit cell can be written as a sum of a vector potential of a homogeneous magnetic field and a periodic vector potential, see e.g. \cite[Proposition~4.1]{Tim_Abrikosov}.
 The latter can be treated in some sense as a perturbation, see \cite{Hainzl2012,Hainzl2014}.
-However, this is not true for the constant magnetic field, see Remark~\ref{Remarks_Main_Result}~(a) below.
+However, this is not true for the constant magnetic field, see Remark~\ref{DHS1:Remarks_Main_Result}~(a) below.
 To solve the general case it is therefore crucial to understand the case of a homogeneous magnetic field.
 To keep the presentation to a reasonable length and to be able to convey the main ideas more clearly, we therefore decided to present this case first.
 We plan to extend our treatment to the case of a general magnetic field in a second paper.
 One motivation to treat general periodic magnetic fields with non-zero flux through the unit cell stems from the fact that it is an interesting and highly relevant problem to consider magnetic fields that are chosen self-consistently. \end{bem}

 The BCS functional is bounded from below and coercive on the set of admissible states.
 More precisely, it can be shown that the kinetic energy dominates the entropy and the interaction energy, i.e., there is a constant $C>0$ such that for all admissible $\Gamma$, we have